Memory Assessment and Management Service – Patient Information Leaflet

 • Introduction

-This leaflet provides you with information that you will find useful when attending the Memory Assessment and Management Service at the Centre for the Health of the Elderly in Newcastle.
+This leaflet provides you with information that you will find useful when attending the Memory Assessment and Management Service at Collingwood Court, St Nicholas Hospital in Newcastle.

 If you are not sure about anything in this leaflet a member of our team will be happy to discuss it with you.